Resolvent-Based Optimisation for Approximating the Statistics of a Chaotic Lorenz System: Summary and Conclusions

 The application of this framework to fluid systems remains to be explored.
 The dimensionality reduction afforded by resolvent analysis is much more pronounced in many flows of practical interest, compare to what can be obtained here for the Lorenz system.
-This could lead to to large computational savings, relatively speaking, although the role of the modal truncation on the quality of the approximation needs to be assessed.
+Here the dimensionality achieved is exact, losing no information in the projection step.
+This is not true for the fluid dynamics case since the mode truncation is generally motivated by a sufficiently large separation of scales between resolvent singular values.
+The expectation is that this truncation will not have a significant effect on the efficacy of the model, which is still required to be shown.
+The modal truncation could lead to large computational savings, relatively speaking, although its role on the quality of the approximation needs to be assessed, because there is no guarantee that the leading resolvent modes can capture the majority of the kinetic energy.
+This could result in approximations of the velocity field that miss important features.
 A second important task is to ascertain the impact of the attractor dimension on the convergence rate of observables computed from quasi-trajectories to the long-time statistics computed from chaotic trajectories.
 As shown, few iterations were sufficient here to obtain relatively good approximations of averages and probability distributions, but in a multi-scale problem such as turbulence the convergence may be slower.
 An answer to such question would then provide insight into how computational costs required to obtain estimates of the statistical properties depend on the problem dimension, as computational costs scale linearly with the number of iterations performed.
 These aspects are currently being considered and will be reported in future work.